-Export settings from Blender 3D to Unreal Engine 4
+Important settings in Blender 3D & Unreal Engine 4

-- Apply Rot / Loc / Scale – always rotate, location and scale before exporting.
+- Apply Rot / Loc / Scale – always apply object rotation, location and scale before exporting.

-- Smoothing and Tangent Spaces: Both programs use it, so you can process them in Blender 3D or generate them in Unreal Engine 4.
+Smoothing and Tangent Spaces: you can process them in Blender-3D or generate them in Unreal Engine 4.

 Option 1.
 Generate Smoothing and Tangent Spaces in Unreal Engine 4: In exporting settings in Blender 3D in Geometry Tab, set only Smoothing to >> Edge.
 When importing in Unreal Engine 4 set Normal Import Method to >> Compute Normals, and Normal Generation Method to >> Mikk TSpace.

 Option 2.
 Generated Smoothing and TSpaces in Blender: In exporting settings in Geometry Tab set Smoothing to >> Face and select Tangent Spaces.
 Important method for this object must be Ngons free and have clean uv’s.
 When importing in Unreal Engine 4, select Normal Import Method to >> Import Normals and Tangents.
 This method let you keep Blender smoothing with calculated normals and hard edges.